luis-valdez/Learning-Journal/week3.md

 ### Overview
 - The Myth of the Genius Programmer.
 - #PerfMatters
+- Variable Length Codes
+- The LZ77 Compression Family
+- Markov Chain Compression
+- The Art of Organization Manipulation
+- Programming Well With Others
+- Developing Expertise
+- Perfection is an Unrealistic Goal
+- The Power of an Agile Mindset
+- Collaboration, bonobos and The Brain
+- Prejudices
+- Everything is a Remix
+- Shell Tools and Scripting

 We have a lot of ground to cover so get ready to get a peek about everything I learned this week.
 I hope you enjoy it as much as I did.